4th Assault Amphibian Battalion: 2000 – present

 Alpha Company, 4th Assault Amphibian Battalion, was deployed to Iraq in 2008 to support Regimental Combat Team 5.
 There they conducted provisional infantry missions as Helo Quick Reaction Force and other infantry operations throughout the Al Anbar province.
 They also assisted with the retrograde of excess equipment out of Iraq and into Afghanistan or back to the United States.

 Bravo Company, 4th Assault Amphibian Battalion, was deployed in 2009 to Al Asad, Iraq, attached to 1st Battalion, 8th Marines.
 While attached to 1st Battalion, 8th Marines, several legal issues plagued the company.
 The most well known incident was that a vehicle assigned to the company was found to have several gallons of water in the fuel tank.
 While an intense and lengthy investigation was conducted, no one was ever found guilty of the destruction of government property.

 In 2011, the unit also participated in the Landing Force Cooperation Afloat Readiness and Training (LF CARAT) exercises in Thailand.

+As a part of operation Intrepid Mavin 23.4 in 2023, Bravo Company, 4th Assault Amphibian Battalion deployed to Al-Quawayrah, Jordan alongside active duty marines with Fox Company, 2nd Battalion, 5th Marine Regiment.
+Training with the Jordanian Armed Forces(JAF) they conducted a cumulative joint-arms exercise, alongside general medical and rifle training.

+In 2023 and 2024, the 4th AABn commenced a transition concurrent with the Marine Corps' eventual replacement of the tracked AAV-P7/A1 with the 8-wheel ACV-30 Amphibious Combat Vehicle.
+As part of the Corps' FORCE DESIGN 2030, and because ACV-30 procurement will not be sufficient to replace all AAV-P7/A1s in the Fleet Marine Force on a one-for-one basis, the battalion's operational companies at MARCORESCEN Tampa and MARCORESCEN Galveston will divest their AAV-P7/A1s and reequip as Littoral Craft Companies while the companies at MARCORESCEN Jacksonville and MARCORESCEN Norfolk at JEB Little Creek-Fort Story will transition to the ACV-30.